Duration

 Understanding the User

 I started the research process by working with the Product Owner that had direct access to the several customers that were looking to try to make sense of how a relationship and opportunity management platform might work, what are some of the pain points when networking to find solutions to their organizations internal needs, and other means both offline and on that were utilized to organize and sort all of these different needs and requirements.
-For example Ford wanted to test a hybrid model concept at that time in 2015 EV's were a pretty new on the scene and one of the needs of the client was to be able to connect with manufacturing organizations that produce batteries, to be able to learn how that technology works.

 Research Insight